Atlético Nacional–Millonarios F.C. rivalry: The 21st century

 The next time Atlético Nacional and Millonarios played each other in a final series was at the 2018 Superliga Colombiana, which they played as the champions of the Categoría Primera A tournaments played during the 2017 season.
 The first leg, played in Bogotá, ended in a scoreless stalemate, whilst the second leg was won by Millonarios by a 2–1 score with a brace by Roberto Ovelar, claiming their first title in the competition.

-2023 featured two final series between both sides, one of which being the first one with a Primera A title at stake, played in the 2023 Apertura tournament, with both sides reaching the decisive stage of the tournament after winning their respective semi-final groups.
+The 2023 season featured two final series between both sides, one of which being the first one with a Primera A title at stake, played in the 2023 Apertura tournament, with both sides reaching the decisive stage of the tournament after winning their respective semi-final groups.
 The first leg was played at Estadio Atanasio Girardot, ending in a scoreless draw, whilst the second leg played in Bogotá ended in another draw with goals by Jefferson Duque for Atlético Nacional and Andrés Llinás for Millonarios, leaving the title to be decided in a penalty shoot-out after the 1–1 draw on aggregate.
 Eventually Millonarios won the shoot-out by a 3–2 score and claimed their sixteenth league title.
 Later that year, both teams also faced each other at the final series of the Copa Colombia, which was won by Atlético Nacional on penalty kicks after a 2–2 draw on aggregate.

+In 2026, Atlético Nacional and Millonarios faced each other in international competition for the first time in 19 years, with qualification to the group stage of the 2026 Copa Sudamericana at stake.
+The match, played in Medellín, ended with Millonarios winning 3–1.